About Myself and the Website

-I am a civil engineer specialized in coastal, maritime port hydraulics and ocean engineering, with more than 30 years of versatile work experience and research in North America and abroad.
-With this series of blogs I intend to highlight and share my perspective on wide ranging issues, hopefully in ways that have developed out of my long experience in the applied physics of science, engineering and technology.
+I am a civil engineer specialized in coastal, maritime port hydraulics and ocean engineering, with more than 40 years of versatile work experience and research in North America and abroad.
+This Website (Widecanvas Home Page) represents a front-head label to my professional experience, expertise and initiative: the Consulting – Coastal, Port and Marine Engineering.
+In addition to highlighting my professional profile summary – the label brings in articles of versatile interests – of scientific, technical and social topics and importance.
+With this series of articles I intend to present and share my perspective on wide ranging issues, hopefully in ways that have developed out of my long experience in the applied physics of science, engineering and technology.

 Is it something unusual to do by professionals like me?
 Well not really.
 Echoing with Einstein (1879 – 1955) who wrote in an essay on Moral Decay published in 1937: All religions, arts and sciences are branches of the same tree.
 All these aspirations are directed toward ennobling man’s life, lifting it from the sphere of mere physical existence and leading the individual towards freedom.